-- 1. Toggle on editing option on for the parcels layer and select the polygon to edit with the Select Feature by Rectangle tool ().
-Each vertex will be displayed as red graphic Xs. - 2.
-The Node tool () will be used to move the leftmost parcel and eliminate the overlap.
+- 1. Toggle on editing option on for the parcels layer and select the polygon to edit with the Select Feature by Rectangle tool ( - 2.
+The Node tool (1/2) will be used to move the leftmost parcel and eliminate the overlap.
 It allows individual vertices to be moved. - 1.
 Click on one of the parcel corners and the vertices will appear as red boxes. - 2.
 Click on the lower-left vertex of the right-hand side parcel to select it.
 It will turn blue. - 3.
 Drag the selected vertex until it snaps to the boundary of the parcel it is overlapping.
 A blue line will appear showing the location of virtual polygon boundary as you edit it, as shown in the following figure: